How to Set Up GPU Passthrough on Proxmox

 2. After the VM has been set up, add the GPU to the VM by selecting Add, then PCI Device.
 Ensure that All Functions, ROM-bar, Primary GPU, and PCI-Express are all enabled.

-Please keep in mind that all VMs are different, so you may have to do certain things like enabling RDP in Windows to access the VM before passing through the GPU.
+All VMs are different, so you may have to do certain things to access the VM (like enable RDP in Windows) before you can pass through the GPU.

 adding a GPU to a proxmox vm.

 3. Start the VM, then install the GPU drivers!
-If the drivers install properly, you should be able to see the GPU inside of the VM.
+If the drivers install properly, you should be able to see the GPU inside the VM, with activity showing it’s working.

 If the process above didn’t work, you are in the unlucky group that has to make additional changes and/or configurations.